EliaTogni/Univault/Algoritmi Paralleli e Distribuiti.md

 	Input(alpha)

 	Q[1] = alpha
-	for k = 2 to n par do
+	for k = 2 to n parallel do
 		Q[k] = 0
 	```